-Jobseeker's Allowance (JSA) is paid to unemployed people (or who work less than 16 hours on average per week) who are available and actively looking for work.
-Claimants must attend regular work-focused interviews at a Jobcentre and provide proof that they are looking for work.
-There are two types of JSA:
+Jobseeker's Allowance (JSA) is a benefit for unemployed people (or people who work less than 16 hours on average per week) who are available and actively looking for work.
+Claimants must attend regular work-focused interviews at a jobcentre and provide proof that they are looking for work.

+There are three different types of JSA: